marvin-steinke/fog-project/README.md

 ## Cloud Component

-The cloud node runs the `cloud_server.py` file to interact asynchronously with the edge component through three pynng sockets, utilizing both Pub/Sub and Req/Rep message patterns.
-The cloud node subscribes to the data from the Kafka server and caches the received data into a Redis cache.
-It also publishes the generated postal codes to the edge server and triggers the `data_fetcher.py` script in the backend to fetch data from the cache.
+The cloud node runs the `cloud_server.py` file to interact asynchronously with the edge component through two pynng sockets, utilizing the Req/Rep message pattern.
+The cloud node awaits data from the Kafka server and caches the received data into a Redis cache.
+For each received message it generates a postal code and sends it back to the edge server and additionally triggers the `data_fetcher.py`script in the backend to fetch data from the cache.
 This process provides a RESTful API for an AJAX engine running `main.js` in the frontend.
 The cloud server responds to continuous heartbeat messages to ensure necessary reliability and handle disconnections in the event of network failures or application crashes.
-The cloud server can be operated either directly or using Docker with the provided Dockerfile.
+Both the cloud server and the web client can be operated by the `startup_script.sh` integrated in the terraform files.

 - `cloud_server.py`: Contains asynchronous (implemented with asyncio & pynng)
-  functions that reply to heartbeat messages by the edge-server, subscribing to the power data and publishing the generated postal codes back to the edge-server.
+  functions that reply to heartbeat messages by the edge-server, receive the power data and reply with the generated postal codes back to the edge-server.
 The received data gets cached to redis-server instance on the same host.